 Whether you are experiencing severe health symptoms or just mild discomfort, you will be able to understand the underlying causes of your health problems through Medhya’s Ayurvedic Health Assessment.

 Winter melon contains as much as 96% of water content.
 The fruits are rich in antioxidants, simple sugars, proteins, minerals, and vitamins.

 It is a rich source of Folate, Vitamin C, Manganese, Phosphorus, Calcium, and Magnesium.
 It is also a good source of B Vitamins as Riboflavin, Thiamine, and Vitamin B3, and of minerals Zinc, Selenium, and Iron.

-Health Benefits – What is Ash Gourd good for?
+Health Benefits of Ash Gourd

 Prevents Asthma and supports Respiratory System health